Middleware for the Bluetooth peripheral on RA MCUs. This module implements the BLE ABS Interface.

 Module Firmware Compatibility

-This middleware module is compatible with GTL binary version 6.0.18 and later.
-You must ensure that the DA14531 Module (or PMOD) you are using contains this version (or later) firmware or that you use the boot from host feature and have the host MCU load the binary into the DA14531.
+This middleware module is compatible with GTL binary version 6.0.23.1451 and later.
+You must ensure that the DA14531/DA14535 Module (or PMOD) you are using contains this version (or later) firmware or that you use the boot from host feature and have the host MCU load the binary into the DA14531/DA14535.
+Note that DA14531 and DA14535 are not firmware compatible even though the GTL API is the same.

 Instructions detailing how to upgrade the firmware in a DA14531 Module can be found here: